omarAboElWafa/men-boilerplate/README.md

 ### Routers

-Within the router you should define the URLs of our backend API and call the corresponding controller functions to handle requests.
+Within the router, you should define the URLs of our backend API and call the corresponding controller functions to handle requests.

 ```js
 class UserRouter {